wn-doolittle/caliper-spec/guides/implementation-guide.md

 The following best practices are typically recommended for data pipeline components that process Caliper data:

-- **Use Cheap Storage to Preserve Raw Event Messages.** Many Caliper consumers use cheap storage buckets in AWS S3 or Google Cloud Storage to preserve raw event messages.
-Storage components such as AWS S3 can support annotation with metadata for cataloging purposes, and integrates with other AWS services such as AWS Glue, Lambda and Kinesis that will serve as components of the data lake.
+- **Use Cheap Storage to Preserve Raw Event Messages.** When storing event data, it's important not to lose the resolution of information available in the original, raw event data.
+Because of the volume, and size, of event data en masse, many Caliper consumers might use inexpensive, cloud-hosted persistent storage solutions to preserve raw event messages.
+Some available solutions can support annotation with metadata for cataloguing and lifecycle purposes, and integrate with other cloud-hosted services that can act as different functional components of a data lake.
-- **Take Advantage of Stream Processing Components.** Cloud infrastructure components such as AWS Kinesis Firehose are useful for bundling groups of Caliper messages arriving at the same time into JSON files, which are then kept in folders organized by year/month/day/hour.
-In addition, components such as AWS Kinesis Analytics can be used to keep running totals or to detect anomalies in event streams.
+- **Take Advantage of Stream Processing Components.** Many existing cloud infrastructure components are useful for bundling groups of Caliper messages arriving at the same time into JSON files, which are then kept in folders organized by year/month/day/hour.
+In addition, these existing components from IaaS providers can be used to keep running totals or to detect anomalies in event streams.
 - **Set Up Ingest Processes With Known Mapping and Transform Rules.** Examples of tasks which may need to be performed with inbound Caliper data are as follows:
    - Identify and locate common identifiers across the incoming data records.
    - Identify mappings between similar but differently named data fields and define logic for any transformations (parsing out specific identifiers from string fields, for example).